When is the Cheapest Time to Fly to Florence?

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter Italy.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro and you might like to exchange some currency before you leave the UK if you plan to travel by public transport or taxi when you arrive.